-Finally, another suggestion would be to start to put the little ones to bed 5-10 minutes earlier each night, starting a few days before the change takes place.
+Finally, another suggestion (and my favourite if you’re reading this with time to spare) would be to start to put the little ones to bed 5-10 minutes earlier each night, starting a few days before the change takes place.
 There’s no point putting them down too much earlier than their normal bedtime, quite often they won’t be tired enough and the wheels fall off!
 So, 15 minutes earlier on the Wednesday is a good starting point.
 The next night, bring it back a further 15 minutes.
 Same again on Friday, so by Saturday they should be well adjusted and the change will be seamless!
 If you choose this option, you will also need to get them up 15 minutes earlier each day.
 That’s the nasty part and the element which we like the least!
 Resist the temptation of a lie-in, it can only upset things.

 Let normal life continue

 Sticking to your bedtime and indeed daily routines with the little ones will also be helpful.
 The small things that suggest to kids that its bedtime will play a huge part when you are adjusting the times.
 They may not be able to read the clock but the “cues” you give them will guide them as to what is happening next.
 For example, keeping the end of day routine the same as before, albeit a bit earlier will encourage them to go asleep when you suggest it.